naparuba/tanuki-www/content/pages/docs/internals/consensus.md

 ## Consistency Modes

 Although all writes to the replicated log go through Raft, reads are more flexible.
-To support various tradeoffs that developers may want, Consul supports 3 different consistency modes for reads.
+To support various tradeoffs that developers may want, XXX supports 3 different consistency modes for reads.

 The three read modes are: